nim-lang/Nim/web/download.rst

 Binaries
 --------

-Unfortunately, right now we only provide binaries for Windows.
+Right now binaries are only provided for Windows.
 You can download an installer for both 32 bit and 64 bit versions of Windows below.

 * | 32 bit: `nim-0.14.2_x32.exe <download/nim-0.14.2_x32.exe>`_